 Soda and Fruit Juice -> Water, Smoothies, Tea

 Try to replace all soda and juice consumption with something that has no sugar or only trace amounts of sugar.
 Switch out fruit juices for low-carb smoothies and tea.
 Tea comes in a variety of flavors that can help you get through the day if you get tired of water.
 There’s a variety of different smoothies you can make for a meal replacement or just as a snack.

 Water should be your go-to replacement for soda, and I don’t recommend drinking diet soda as it can bring back cravings for sweets.
-Stick to drinking at least 3 litres of water a day, but try to aim for a full gallon a day.
+Stick to drinking at least 3 liters of water a day, but try to aim for a full gallon a day.

 Coffee and Sugar -> Coffee & Stevia

 Cappuccino and Frappe -> Ketoproof Coffee

 Are you missing your lattes and frappes?
 That’s not a problem!
 Ketoproof coffee is a fantastic mix of coconut oil and butter in your coffee instead of the generic cream or milk.
 You might think that it sounds disgusting at first, but if you think about what butter is made out of – it’s pretty much just hardened cream.
 Once you melt it down and mix it all up using an immersion blender, you get a delicious latte-like froth on the top of your morning coffee.